GitCene/CTF/Hercules/README.md

 ...they do not need to be bruteforced.
 This is what happens if we actually try to multiply the final triplet with every inverse (in a software capable of handling such large numbers, of course).
 Notice that the results are numerically identical, differing only by +/- signs.

 We can now see that `f1` was the last matrix to have been used on this array, because its inverse is the only one that returned a parent triplet with all elements positive.
-This is becaue no matter what sequence of matrices is applied on {3,4,5}, none of them are able to produce a negative number.
-Therefore, the first and third result couldn't have been part of our sequence, and continuing to branch out from them is guaranteed to give false results.
+This is becaue no matter what sequence of matrices is applied on `{3,4,5}`, with none of them are we able to produce a negative number.
+Therefore, the first and third result couldn't have been part of our sequence, and continuing to branch out from them is going to give us false results.

-If we wanted to, we could now backtrack every triplet by trying each of the inverses, and determine exactly what sequence of matrices created it from the base {3,4,5} array.
-The easiest exploit, however, simply hardcodes one of the inverses, and makes sure to make all values in the result positive after doing the multiplication:
+If we wanted to, we could now backtrack every triplet by trying each of the inverses, selecting the one with the positive result, and from that determine exactly what sequence of matrices created it from the base `{3,4,5}` array.
+The easiest exploit, however, simply hardcodes one of the inverses, and makes sure to turn all values in the result positive after doing the multiplication:

 ![](23.png)

+The main idea is in the `driver` function. `multiplication` and `scalar` work the same as those in the decompilation, and `decrypt` is, obviously, doing the reverse of what the encrypting function is doing.

 ![](24.png)

-The main idea is in the `driver` function. `multiplication` and `scalar` work the same as those in the decompilation, and `decrypt` is doing the reverse of what the encryption function is doing.
 (Maybe one could attempt to do this in a language that isn't C for a sexier solution, but oh well.)

 ![](25.png)

 Those Pythagorean triplets look pretty damn beautiful, though, don't they?

+[(Link to the concept used)] (https://en.wikipedia.org/wiki/Tree_of_primitive_Pythagorean_triples)

-#### flag = `dctf{f1rst_step_t0wards_b3ll_l4bs}`
+#### flag = `dctf{x_p3de_herc00lem}`